No products in the cart.

-Like its non-intoxicating cousin CBD, CBG— short for Cannabigerol, is one of the more than 120 cannabinoids found in hemp and now federally legal thanks to the 2018 Farm Bill.
+Like its non-intoxicating cousin CBD, CBG is short for cannabigerol and is one of the more than 100+ cannabinoids found in hemp and is now federally legal thanks to the 2018 Farm Bill.
+CBG isn’t the same as CBD though.
+In this post, we’ll be covering,

 - How CBD wouldn’t exist without CBG